PoglyApp/pogly-documentation/use/authentication.md

   - Profile picture is displayed in the members list and connected users list.

 - Email
-  - Pogly does not use your email for anything.
+  - Pogly itself does not use your email for anything.
+SpacetimeAuth, however, uses your email and selected OAuth provider as the primary key for your unique SpacetimeAuth user profile.
 If this would ever change in the future, you will be notified prior and we will require you to manually consent to it first.
-Why does Pogly ask for email if it isn't used anywhere?
-Because it is the bare minimum you need to select in OIDC settings.

 ## I want Pogly to delete my user information